CTpic6

 ESG

-Creating a sustainable business that allows each of its stakeholders to prosper.
+Creating a sustainable business that allows all of our stakeholders to prosper

 The Directors recognise the importance of Environmental, Social and Governance (ESG) and the Group is committed to adopting best practice actions and reporting.
 CT Automotive’s focus on a leadership strategy co-exists with a strong commitment to the safety and welfare of staff, a sustainable approach to environmental practices, and a strong governance framework.

-There are three key areas that comprise CT Automotive’s strategy on sustainability:
+The following key areas comprise CT Automotive’s strategy on sustainability:

-• Taking care of the environment and reducing our carbon footprint
+• Protecting the environment and conserving our natural resources

 • Looking after of our people and the communities around us